openaleph/openaleph-procrastinate/docs/job.md

         do_something(entity)
 ```

-To receive the entities from the `followthemoney-store` (to have the most recent version, it might be patched in between by other tasks):
+To receive the entities from the `followthemoney-store` (to have the most recent version, because it might be patched in between by other tasks):

 ```python
 @task(app=app)